Francesco Albani: Bologna, after 1617

 Both compositions are deliberately simple and legible but mitigate a formal severity reminiscent of Reni’s and Domenichino’s later Bolognese altarpieces with charming individual details, such as Gabriel’s soft ringlets and swirling garments or the delightful cherubs in the Annunciation.
 Albani’s last important altarpiece, the Noli me tangere (1644; Bologna, Santa Maria dei Servi), illustrates his final stylistic phase, in which he employed a more slender figure type with stylized poses and gestures.
 This heightened refinement reflects his imitation of Reni’s second manner of the 1630s and finds echoes in Guercino’s works after 1640.

 Albani’s mature Bolognese altarpieces bequeathed the principles of the Carracci reform of painting to his pupils and to younger Bolognese artists.
-Extensive workshop assistance and the execution of many replicas account, however, for the decline in quality of works datable after 1645.
+Extensive workshop assistance and the execution of many replicas of accounts, however, for the decline in quality of works datable after 1645.
 Albani’s idyllic landscapes assumed an important place in his mature artistic activity.
 His mythological fables set in landscapes evoking the Bolognese countryside were seen as the visual equivalent of the classically inspired idylls by the poet Giambattista Marino and can also be likened to the lyric verse of the Bolognese poet Claudio Achillini.

 The most important examples of this genre are the four cycles that Albani painted between 1617 and 1634.
 The first was the Loves of Venus and Diana (c.
 1617; Rome, Galleria Borghese) for Cardinal Scipione Borghese.
 Albani invented a narrative that unfolds across the cycle’s four roundels, loosely following Ovid’s fable of Venus and Adonis and also borrowing from Marino’s epic L’Adone (Paris and Turin, 1623).
 Small in scale, the figures move with consummate grace and are set in front of deep vistas punctuated by meadows, lakes and hazy mountains.
 The cycle’s novel imagery, charming motifs and allegorical allusions earned Albani a reputation for inventiveness and elicited further commissions.
 His early critics judged this to be one of his finest works, along with his other three cycles on related poetic themes: that begun in 1621 for Ferdinando Gonzaga, 6th Duke of Mantua, and finished in 1633 for Prince Giancarlo de' Medici (Paris, Louvre); the Four Elements (1625–8; Turin, Galleria Sabauda) for Cardinal Prince Maurice of Savoy; and the cycle (1634; Fontainebleau, Château) for Jacques Le Veneur, Comte de Carrouges.

 In subject-matter, composition and mood, these works help define the ideal landscape tradition, but their looser structure and softer handling, which reveal study of Titian’s Bacchanals (London, National Gallery; Madrid, Museo del Prado), contrast with Annibale Carracci’s or Domenichino’s landscapes.
 They most closely parallel, with their luminous skies, towering trees and deep panoramas, Claude Lorrain’s contemporaneous landscapes.